Range Light Restorations

 The Erie Stewart

-Arial view of the Southampton and Chantry Island when docks created the Harbour of Refuge
+Arial view of the Southampton and Chantry Island when docks created the Harbour of Refuge.

 In the 1890s, the mainland and island were almost connected by a 'Long Dock.'
 The Chantry Range Light was situated at the tip of the Island Dock and aligned with another beacon at McNabb Point on the mainland.
 This provided mariners with two points of light to visually navigate through a 400-foot 'Gap' for anchoring their ships in the Harbour of Refuge.
 The Short Dock had a rail line for transferring ship cargo to land.